Skip to main content

 In FireCMS, collections represent groups of entities.

-You can find collections at the top level of the navigation tree (the entries displayed in the home page and the navigation drawer), or as subcollections
+You can find collections at the top level of the navigation tree (the entries displayed in the home page and the navigation drawer), or as subcollections.

 Collections in FireCMS can be defined in two ways:

-• Using the FireCMS UI.
+• Using the Collection editor UI.

 • Using code.

 If the logged-in user has the required permissions, they will be able to create collections using the UI.
-Collections defined by the UI hae some limitations, such as not being able to define any callbacks.
+Collections defined by the UI have some limitations, such as not being able to define any callbacks.

 Defining your collections